-Sole proprietorships and partnerships in Montana should file an the Application for Registration of Assumed Business Name with the Montana SOS if they use a business name that is different from the names of the business owner (for a sole proprietorship) or individual partners (for a partnership).
+Sole proprietorships and partnerships in Montana should file a Registration of Assumed Business Name with the Montana SOS if they use a business name that is different from the names of the business owner (for a sole proprietorship) or individual partners (for a partnership).

 If you plan on doing business online, you may want to register your business name as a domain name.
 See Choose and Register a Domain Name for more information.
 In addition, to avoid trademark infringement issues, you should do a federal and state trademark check to make sure the name you want to use is not the same as or too similar to a name already in use.
 See How to Do a Trademark Search for more information.